stjordanis/preview-feedback/README.md

-# Welcome to the Observable Preview Feedback!
+# Welcome to Observable's Preview Feedback Repo

+We appreciate you taking the time to give us feedback on your experience with unreleased features.